coursehero/slacktee/README.md

 echo "Submit Your Expense Reimbursement Form By Friday!" | slacktee.sh -c "@chuck"
 ```

-Conditional coloring helps you to notice important messages easier.
+Conditional coloring and prefix helps you to notice important messages easier.
-If a specified Regex pattern matches the input, its corresponding color is used for posting the message.
+If a specified Regex pattern matches the input, its corresponding color or prefix is used for posting the message.
 In the example below, the message color is green (good) by default, but the color becomes yellow (warning) if an input log starts with "Warning:".
-Also, it becomes red (danger) if the log starts with "Error:".
+Also, it becomes red (danger) and the prefix `@channel` is added to the mssage if the log starts with "Error:".
 It's pretty useful, isn't it?

 ```
+# To enable @command, '-m link_names' must be specified
-tail -f app.log | slacktee.sh -n -a "good" -o "warning" "^Warning:" -o "danger" "^Error:"
+tail -f app.log | slacktee.sh -n -a "good" -o "warning" "^Warning:" -o "danger" "^Error:" -d "@channel" "^Error:" -m link_names
 ```

 You can find more examples on [Course Hero blog](http://www.coursehero.com/blog/2015/04/09/why-we-built-slacktee-a-custom-slack-integration/).